CSCS Card Guide

 Who is it for: Construction professionals such as engineers, architects and quantity surveyors.

-Typical qualification: Construction related degree or professional membership.
+Typical qualification: Construction-related degree or professional membership.

 CITB HS&E Test: Managers and Professionals Test.